Rob Edwards (basketball): Oklahoma City Thunder / Blue (2021–2022)

 Edwards went undrafted in the 2020 NBA draft.
 In January 2021, he joined the Oklahoma City Blue of the NBA G League after being selected in the G League draft.
 He played for the Blue in the G League hub season between February and March 2021.
 In 15 games, he made three starts and averaged 12.5 points, 3.4 rebounds and 1.5 assists in 21.3 minutes per game on 44.0 percent shooting from beyond the arc.

 In August 2021, Edwards played for the Oklahoma City Thunder in the NBA Summer League.
 He signed with the Thunder on September 27, and was then waived on October 11 after appearing in one preseason game.
 He re-joined the Blue for the 2021–22 NBA G League season.
 On December 27, 2021, he signed a 10-day contract with the Thunder.
 He re-joined the Blue on January 6 after appearing in two NBA games.

-Wisconsin Herd (2022–present)
+Wisconsin Herd (2022–2023)

 On September 2, 2022, Edwards' returning rights were acquired by the Wisconsin Herd in a trade with the Blue.
 On September 16, he signed with the Milwaukee Bucks, but was waived on the same day.
-On November 3, 2022, Edwards was named to the opening night roster for the Herd.
+On November 3, 2022, Edwards was named to the opening-night roster for the Herd.
+He averaged 15.1 points, 3.8 rebounds and 2.2 assists per game during the 2022–23 NBA G League season.

+BG Göttingen (2023)

+On March 28, 2023, Edwards signed with BG Göttingen of the Basketball Bundesliga.

+Cleveland Charge (2023)

+On October 21, 2023, Edwards was signed and immediately waived by the Cleveland Cavaliers.
+He subsequently joined the Cleveland Charge of the NBA G League for the 2023–24 season.
+In 16 Showcase Cup games, he averaged 9.9 points in 16 games.

+Maine Celtics (2023–2024)

+On December 26, 2023, Edwards was traded to the Maine Celtics.
+He was waived on February 24, 2024, after averaging 6.5 points in 16 games.

+Delaware Blue Coats (2024)

+On March 4, 2024, Edwards joined the Delaware Blue Coats.

+Cairns Taipans (2024–2025)

+On May 24, 2024, Edwards signed with the Cairns Taipans of the Australian National Basketball League (NBL) for the 2024–25 season.
+On November 6, he received a one match suspension for his actions and comments towards referees after a game against Melbourne United on October 27.
+On February 2, 2025, he was granted an early release from his contract to allow him to depart for his next destination.
+He averaged 19.8 points, 4.1 rebounds and 2.3 assists per game.

+Xinjiang Flying Tigers (2025)

+On February 4, 2025, Edwards joined the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).

 Personal life

 Edwards has one brother and one sister.
 His cousin, Kalin Lucas, played basketball at Michigan State and played in the NBA in 2014 and 2019.

+Edwards has a daughter who was born in 2024.